-Ritella & Hakkarainen argue that all successful cultures of CSCL are simultaneously also expansive-learning communities (Engeström, 1987) focused on problematizing current practices, envisioning changes and gradually, step-bystep, consolidating novel inquiry practices.
+Ritella & Hakkarainen argue that all successful cultures of CSCL are simultaneously also expansive-learning communities (Engeström, 1987) focused on problematizing current practices, envisioning changes and gradually, step-by-step, consolidating novel inquiry practices.
 Through sustained collaborative activity, ideas, artifacts, methods and practices-that do not belong to any one of the individual participants-emerge situationally and interactionally within groups from self-organized collaborative processes as meaningful and effective.

-The expansion of the vision of CSCL with theoretical elaboration of concepts like intersubjective meaning making, referential resources, artifact affordance, knowledge practice, instrumental genesis and cultural evolution prepares the way for understanding how CSCL in the future could contribute to intellectual development of new generations.
+The expansion of the vision of CSCL with theoretical elaboration of concepts like intersubjective meaning making, referential resources, instrumental genesis and cultural evolution prepares the way for understanding how CSCL in the future could contribute to intellectual development of new generations.
 The problem becomes a more practical one of evaluating the potential impact of proposed innovations.
-How can these theories guide the CSCL design process in analyzing trial interventions of CSCL prototypes?
+How can these theories guide the CSCL design process?

-Analyzing the CSCL Vision
+Analyzing the CSCL vision

-The conceptual framework discussed in the previous sections has implications for CSCL methodology.
+The conceptual framework discussed in the previous section has implications for CSCL methodology.
 It means that it is no longer sufficient to run simple controlled studies with some student groups using an experimental CSCL tool and the other students not using it-and then concluding that if the students in the experimental condition individually tested higher, then:

-- a) The new CSCL tool led to more learning;
+The new CSCL tool led to more learning;

-- b) The tool worked as designed; and
+The tool worked as designed; and

-- c) Collaborative learning is effective.
+Collaborative learning is effective.